1871fotc/1871fotc.github.io/docs/stories/mount-blackall-walk.md

 ???+ directions "Directions"

+   - :fontawesome-solid-person-walking-arrow-loop-left:{ .deep-purple } Retrace your steps along Federation Avenue.
-    Continue along Federation Avenue to graves of George Phillips and James Cowlishaw on either side of the road.
+   - Continue along Federation Avenue to graves of George Phillips and James Cowlishaw on either side of the road.

 ## George Phillips <small>(11‑51‑2)</small>